Might-Magic-Heroes-5-5/campaigns/README.md

 - change: Player3 (Academy) heroes are more aggressive, their onslaught will focus on sieging and taking player cities at any cost.

 ### C4M2 – Dungeon: The Expansion
-- fixed: undeground Vampire lords stack is now removed as it could not be attacked nor it guarded any treasures.
+- fix: undeground Vampire lords stack is now removed as it could not be attacked nor it guarded any treasures.

 ### C4M3 – Dungeon: The Cultists
 - fix: Red AI player (Inferno) heroes wander around instead of attacking player towns and heroes
 - fix: Red AI player (Inferno) heroes could freeze till end of game
 - fix: multiple 5.5 related script crashes that may stop mission objectives from finishing even though requirements are met

+### C4M4 – Dungeon: The March
+- fix: Storyline enemy is Grawl but the actual in-game hero was Alastor

+### C4M5 – Dungeon: Raelag's Offer
+- fix: undeground Poltergeist stack is now removed as it could not be attacked nor it guarded any treasures.